Nodefusion/NodefusionPortal.UserManual/README/Organizations/Permissions.md

 Invitation Email (user who will receive permission)

-The button Grant Permission is disabled until the user fills in all fields.
+After user fills in all fields, he can use Grant Permission button.
 The user will receive an email with the activation token needed on the Organization Select page.

 :warning:**_NOTE:_**